dvcol/svelte-simple-router/README.md

 ### Router Context

-The `RouterContext` component injects the router context into its children.
+The `RouterContext` component injects the router instance into the component tree.

 It can be used to share a router instance between `RouterView` components without the need to pass it down as a prop.

 ```svelte